 Configuring the transfer to alternate contact number action on one or more keys of a call handler allows you to quickly set up a simple audiotext tree that callers can use to transfer to specific non-user extensions on the phone system or to specific external numbers, without having to create separate call handlers for each number.
-When transferring a caller to an alternate contact number, Unity Connection can either supervise the transfer or release the call to the phone system.
+When transferring a caller to an alternate contact number, Connection releases the call to the phone system.